Determinantal Point Processes for Coresets: Conclusion

 \section{Conclusion}

 In this work, we introduced a new random sampling method based on DPPs to build coresets.
 Different from sensitivity-based iid random sampling, our method introduces negative correlations between samples due to its determinantal nature.
-Also, different from $D^2$ sampling, also known to be repulsive, our method is tractable in the sense that marginal probabilities are known and importance sampling schemes can be used.
-Our theoretical results may be summarized in two points.
-Firstly, Thms~\ref{thm:main} and~\ref{thm:main_mDPP} provide coreset guarantees in function of the point process' probabilities of inclusion, that is: the diagonal elements of the marginal kernel $\ma{K}$ parametrizing the DPP.
+Also, different from $D^2$ sampling, also known to be repulsive, the proposed method is tractable in the sense that marginal probabilities are known and importance sampling schemes can be used.
+Our theoretical results may be summarized in three points.
+Firstly, Thms~\ref{thm:main} and~\ref{thm:main_DPP} provide coreset guarantees in function of the point process' probabilities of inclusion.
 These guarantees are not stronger than the iid case and are in fact similar: they both show that the ideal marginal probabilities are proportional to the sensitivity.
-Nevertheless, these results do not take into account the off-diagonal elements of $\ma{K}$ coding for the repulsion within the sampled subsets and are in fact verified for any choice of off-diagonal elements (provided $\ma{K}$ stays SDP with eigenvalues between $0$ and $1$).
-This leads to the second point: given that these off-diagonal elements offer extra degrees of freedom and due to a simple variance argument (Thm~\ref{thm:variance}), we show that DPP-based random sampling will necessarily provide better performance than its iid counterpart.
+Nevertheless, these results do not take into account higher order inclusion probabilities coding for the repulsion within the sampled subsets and are in fact verified for any choice of such high-order marginals (provided $\ma{K}$ stays SDP with eigenvalues between $0$ and $1$).
+This leads to the second point: given that these higher-order inclusion probabilities offer extra degrees of freedom and due to simple variance arguments (theorems of Section~\ref{subsec:variance}), we show that DPP-based random sampling necessarily yields better performance than its independent counterparts.
 On the theoretical side, additional work is required to specify precisely the minimum number of required samples guaranteeing the coreset property.
-We expect that further research on concentration properties of DPPs, involving not only the diagonal elements of $\ma{K}$ but also its off-diagonal elements, should enable to move forward in this direction.
+We expect that further research on concentration properties of strongly Rayleigh measures, involving not only first order marginals, but higher-order ones, should enable to move forward in this direction.
+The third and final point is the rebalancing property of polynomial DPPs: without any prior density-like estimation, polynomial DPPs such as the ones described in Section~\ref{sec:polynomial-dpps} provide samples that are asymptotically independent of the underlying distribution of the data.
+Even though this result is only asymptotic, it is yet another argument in favor of DPP sampling for coresets.